The Impact Of Fundraisers On Beneficiaries With Disabilities – Begley Report

 - ABLE Account.
 An alternative to a Third Party Special Needs Trust is an ABLE Account.
 However, an ABLE Account can only be funded by contributions up to a maximum of the gift tax annual exclusion each year.
 This is not a maximum per individual donor, but rather a maximum on total contributions.
-For 2020, the maximum is $16,000.
+For 2022, the maximum is $16,000.
 However, the maximum earned income contribution to an ABLE account by a disabled beneficiary is now $12,880.

 ♦ Funds Intended for an Individual with Disabilities.
 If the funds are raised for an individual with disabilities, the individual has several alternatives:

 - Self-Settled Special Needs Trust.
 An individual Self-Settled Special Needs Trusts, also known as a (d)(4)(A) Trust, may be established when donated funds are identified as clearly not for the benefit of the individual with a disability.
 Self-Settled Special Needs Trusts are not as flexible as Third Party Special Needs Trusts in that distributions are limited for the “sole benefit of” the trust beneficiary and there is a Medicaid payback on the death of the beneficiary.